top of page

 • Farm Ownership Loans can be used to purchase or expand a farm or ranch.

-• Micro-loans are small loans, often with less paper work and used to meet the needs of small and beginning farmers or specialty operations.
+• Microloans are small loans, often with less paperwork, and are used to meet the needs of small and beginning farmers or specialty operations.

-It's a good idea to shop around to try and find the best rate and financing options.
-Traditional commercial lenders (credit unions and banks) can take some time to review and approve loans so be sure to allow plenty of time for approval.
+It's a good idea to shop around to try to find the best rate and financing options.
+Traditional commercial lenders (credit unions and banks) can take some time to review and approve loans, so be sure to allow plenty of time for approval.

 For example: